fiolj/sparta/doc/adapt_grid.rst

 Grid adaptation can also be performed on-the-fly during a simulation by using the :ref:`fix adapt<command-fix-adapt>` command.

-Refinement means splitting one child cell into multiple new child cells;
+Refinement means splitting one child cell into multiple new child cells.
-the original child cell becomes a parent cell.
+The original child cell disappears, conceptually it becomes a parent cell.
 Coarsening means combining all the child cells of a parent cell, so that the child cells are deleted and the parent cell becomes a single new child cell.
-See :ref:`Section howto 4.8<howto-grids>` for a description of the hierarchical grid used by SPARTA and a definition of child and parent cells.
+See :ref:`Section howto 4.8<howto-grids>` for a description of the hierarchical grid used by SPARTA and definitions of child and parent cells.

 Grid adaptation can be useful for adjusting the grid cell sizes to the